David Lance Callahan: Becoming a nature writer (2000–present)

 Now the father of two children, Callahan spent the early 2000s working in warehouse logistics (something which he described as "arty manual labour... sending film reels to festivals for a film company").
 Having rediscovered his interest in nature, he began studying Biological Science on a night-school degree course at the University of London's Birkbeck College, as a mature student, as well as spending seven weeks in Madagascar on an ecological survey.
 Graduating as a Bachelor of Science, he subsequently went on to gain a master's degree in Taxonomy and Biodiversity at Imperial College (in collaboration with the Natural History Museum and the Zoological Society of London).

 Callahan's writing career began when he approached Birdwatch magazine on spec, suggesting some topics for articles.
 His suggestions were taken up, and the first article which he wrote for the magazine made the front cover.
 Callahan then joined Birdwatch as a staff writer and remained there for ten years before going freelance.

-Since the start of his work as a naturalist, Callahan has also written for the UK publications Birdwatching and BBC Wildlife, and for international publications including BirdLife magazine.
+Callahan has written for the UK publications Birdwatching and BBC Wildlife, and for international publications including BirdLife magazine.
 He has also written three popular ornithology books – A History of Birdwatching in 100 Objects, Where to Watch Birds in East Anglia: Cambridgeshire, Norfolk and Suffolk, and Where to Watch Birds in Southeast England: Essex, London and Kent.
-A well-respected expert on the birds of eastern England, he has also travelled the world to research and report on birds across the globe.